DarkwinngDuck/ex/README.md

-# ex by vladilen.minin course
+# excell by vladilen.minin course